When we told people that we were moving to Portugal, we were met with the same responses and questions each time.

 - 2 Days in Porto Itinerary That You Should Steal

-1. We Always Wanted to Empty Nest or Retire Abroad
+1. We Always Wanted to Empty Nest Abroad

 Guy and I met each other 32 years ago in a bar in Mexico on my senior year spring break.
 We eloped after 6 weeks.
 And if that wasn’t wild enough, we just picked up and moved to Paris as soon as I graduated.
 Here’s our crazy story.